utkarsh-1602/learn-python-backend/python-advanced/methods/Readme.md

 - when you define any attribute with `__` double underscores in the start of the attribute name, it becomes the private attribute.
 - when you define any attribute with `_` single underscore in the start of the attribute name, it becomes the protected attribute.

+# Magic/Dunder Methods

+- In Python, magic methods (or dunder methods) are special methods that have double underscores (`__`) at the beginning and end of their names.
+- These methods allow you to define how objects of your class behave with operators and built-in functions in Python.
+- They are called "magic" or "dunder" methods because they are often used behind the scenes by Python's interpreter.

+Here are some common magic methods and their purposes:

+## Object Initialization

+`__init__(self, ...)`: Constructor method that initializes an object when it is created.

+## Object Deletion

+`__del__(self)`: Destructor method that cleans up an object when it is deleted (not guaranteed to be called in all contexts).

+## Object Representation

+`__str__` : The `__str__` method in Python is a special method used to define the string representation of an object.
+This method is called by the built-in `str()` function and by the print function to convert an object to a string.
+The string returned by the `__str__` method is meant to be readable and informative, often used for display purposes.

+`__repr__(self)`: Called by repr(object) to compute the "official" string representation of an object, meant for developers to understand the object's state.

+and there are many more... please refer to the documentation of magic/dunder methods in python for more information.

 # Instance Methods

 - Instance methods in Python are functions defined within a class that operate on instances (objects) of that class.
 These methods are associated with an instance of the class and can access and modify instance attributes.